Bridging the Gap: How Generational Divides Perpetuate Trauma - Part 3

 Understanding Why Parents May Want to Control Their Children’s Lives

-It’s interesting to explore what drives some parents to take a hands-on approach in their children’s lives, even as they reach adulthood.
-What causes the older generation to feel upset or, in some cases, jealous of their children’s desire for independence?
+It’s interesting to explore what drives some parents to adopt a hands-on approach in their children’s lives, even as those children reach adulthood.
+What stirs the older generation’s feelings of frustration or, in some instances, jealousy toward their children’s quest for independence?

 The answer often lies in unresolved trauma and fear.
-For many parents, the idea of their children gaining independence can unintentionally trigger their own unresolved fears of abandonment, failure, or chaos.
-When children explore paths that differ from parental expectations, it can feel as though their core values are being challenged.
+For many parents, the notion of their children gaining independence can inadvertently trigger deep-seated fears of abandonment, failure, or chaos.
+When children choose paths that differ from parental expectations, it can feel like a challenge to their core values.

 Dr. Shefali Tsabary, in “The Conscious Parent,” explains that “when we parent from our own emotional neediness, we cannot see our children for who they are.
 Instead, we see them through the lens of our own unfulfilled desires.”